naaketh/Gardenbot/cogs/README.md

-## Here you will find additional bot commands and more.
+## Here you will find additional bot commands and more